Mickey1356/mickey1356.github.io/_others/itch-io-brje-p1.md

 So, here we are!

-To avoid overloading this site, I've created a Google Docs to collate the reviews.
-You can view my thoughts [here](https://docs.google.com/document/d/1qNxuWxCy0jK7LbTek1yxxy0Z_1G3Ka4LVXFWPp3_hcw/edit?usp=sharing).
+To avoid overloading this site, I'm using itch.io's Collections to maintain this list.
+You can view my thoughs [here](https://itch.io/c/1383711/racial-justice-bundle-a-play-through)!